Shadesmar467/MicroMouse-2024/README.md

-This is Jeremiah Yong and Adam Wu's MicroMouse software.
+This is Jeremiah Yong and Adam Wu's MicroMouse Github repository.

+Software:
 Goal: Develop, test, and run a floodfill and navigation program in C.

 File Summary: